-City of Campbellsburg, Kentucky's Response to Findings
+City of Campbellsburg, Kentucky's Response to Finding

-The City of Campbellsburg, Kentucky's responses to the findings identified in our audit are described in the accompanying Schedule of Findings.
+The City of Campbellsburg, Kentucky's response to the finding identified in our audit is described in the accompanying Schedule of Findings.
 Their response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.